Browsing Category

 #TorontoTogether

 Frantic parents need support too.
 Luckily, a Mary Poppin clone called Art Studio (Not Just) for Children is ready to rescue with online art classes and other spontaneous creative fun for the whole family beginning Monday, April 6th.
-And sweats get boring.
-They really do.
-Now more than ever we need romance, and some spring in our step.

 If you cannot help others, help yourself.
 Spend some time dreaming of your favourite places.
 Maybe this madness will result in all of us being experts at cherishing.
 Here’s one of my cherished spots in Algonquin Park, Ontario.
 Where are your favourites?